18 Best Types of Charts and Graphs for Data Visualization [+ Guide]

 There are many uses for these types of charts.
 In fact, many tech companies use heat map tools to gauge user experience for apps, online tools, and website design.

-Another common use for heat map graphs is location assessment.
+Another common use for heat map charts is location assessment.
 If you're trying to find the right location for your new store, these maps can give you an idea of what the area is like in ways that a visit can't communicate.

 Heat maps can also help with spotting patterns, so they're good for analyzing trends that change quickly, like ad conversions.
 They can also help with: